Longhorn-Riichi/InjusticeJudge/README.md

 - Your iishanten had 0 outs (at any point in time)
 - You had no safe tiles after someone's riichi and drew at least 4 dangerous tiles afterwards
 - Everyone immediately discarded a dangerous tile after your riichi
+- You drew into tenpai but all the discards that give you tenpai will deal in
+- You could have called chii into a 4+ han tenpai but were overridden by pon/kan

 __Note__: This program was explicitly written to